AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.rst

 Refer to `Azure VNET Peering doc <https://docs.aviatrix.com/HowTos/peering.html#azure-vnet-peering>`_ for more info.

-- Login Aviatrix Controller
+#.
+Log in to the Aviatrix Controller.

-- Go to PEERING -> Azure
+#.
+Go to PEERING -> Azure.

-- Click the button "+ NEW PEERING"
+#.
+Click "+ NEW PEERING."

-- Select VNet where Aviatrix Transit gateway locates as Peer1
+#.
+Select VNet where Aviatrix Transit gateway locates as Peer1.

-- Select VNet where third-party cloud instance locates as Peer2
+#.
+Select VNet where third-party cloud instance locates as Peer2.

-- Click the button "OK"
+#.
+Click "OK."

 Step 3.2.
 Configure BGP over LAN on Aviatrix Transit Gateway
 -------------------------------------------------------------

-- Login Aviatrix Controller
+1. Log in to the Aviatrix Controller.

-- Go to MULTI-CLOUD TRANSIT -> Setup -> 3) Connect to VGW / External Device / Aviatrix CloudN / Azure VNG
+2. Go to MULTI-CLOUD TRANSIT -> Setup -> 3) Connect to VGW / External Device / Aviatrix CloudN / Azure VNG.

-- Select option "External Device" -> "BGP" -> "LAN"
+3. Select option "External Device" -> "BGP" -> "LAN."

 - Fill the parameters to set up BGP over LAN to a third-party cloud instance